openebs-archive/openebs-docs/docs/aws.md

    Suggestions:

    - list clusters with: kops get cluster
-   - edit this cluster with: kops edit cluster ranjith.k8s.local
+   - edit this cluster with : kops edit cluster ranjith.k8s.local
    - edit your node instance group: kops edit ig --name=ranjith.k8s.local nodes
    - edit your master instance group: kops edit ig --name=ranjith.k8s.local master-us-west-2a

-   Finally configure your cluster with: kops update cluster name.k8s.local --yes
+   Finally, configure your cluster with: kops update cluster name.k8s.local --yes

 7. Change your instance image type and number of machines by executing corresponding commands.
 The exact command needed for your cluster will be shown at the end of the previous step.
 Following is an example.